 - An iPad for every student and teacher in grades 7-12.

 - Professional development opportunities to help teachers take ownership of broadening professional practices, from augmenting in-person instruction with digital content to creating blended learning experiences.

 - Desktop computers, telephones, hardcover textbooks, dictionaries, and encyclopedias, as well as mail and letters, have all been replaced by iOS mobile operating system devices and digital resources, available anytime, anywhere.

-- A combination of traditional, in-person instruction and online multimedia resources, such as the My Big Campus online learning platform and interactive digital textbooks.
+- A combination of traditional, in-person instruction and online multimedia resources, such as the Schoology online learning platform and interactive digital textbooks.

 In addition to the traditional academic courses, the district offers a number of sports programs across three seasons, and a wide range of clubs and extra-curricular activities.